 - Inventory storage limits

 - General FBA rules that shift unexpectedly

 - Being forced into continually securing new products (Amazon has a habit of copying and undercutting successful third-party sellers – and they have full access to FBA merchants' sales history and performance indicators)

 - Amazon buying out vendor supplies before sellers can restock

 - Significant delays between sales and payment receipts

-The last two issues are mutual in that Amazon has control of a significant portion of FBA merchants’ funds and the ability to purchase the inventory FBA merchants rely on before most FBA merchants can afford to do so.
-This makes FBA-specific financing solutions advantageous, as we’ll discover later.
+The last two issues are mutual in that Amazon has control of a significant portion of FBA merchants' funds and the ability to purchase the inventory merchants rely on before most sellers can afford to do so.
+This makes FBA-specific financing solutions advantageous, as we'll discover later.

 Of course, both Amazon and their third-party merchants are continually weighing these pressures against the fewer, albeit impactful, benefits of enduring the above difficulties, like having:

 - The ability to leverage Amazon features, such as ultra-fast shipping and Prime deals